mideind/GreynirServer/README.md

 6. **Article indexer** that transforms articles from bags-of-words to fixed-dimensional topic vectors using [Tf-Idf](http://www.tfidf.com/) and [Latent Semantic Analysis](https://en.wikipedia.org/wiki/Latent_semantic_analysis).
-7. **Query processor** that allows natural language queries for entites in Reynir's database.
+7. **Query processor** that supports a range of natural language queries (incl. queries about entites in Reynir's database).

 Reynir has an embedded web server that displays news articles recently scraped into its database, as well as names of people extracted from those articles along with their titles.